SteveDoyle2/pyNastran/README.md

 <!---

 This should be hidden...
+--->

-### v1.3.4 has NOT been released (2022/5/xx)
+### v1.3.4 has NOT been released (2022/5/30)
-This is a a substantial bug fix release mainly to address dependency changes:
+This is a a bug fix release mainly to address dependency changes:

 Programmatics:
  - supports Python 3.7-3.10
  - support for nptyping 1.1.1-2.0 (removed as a required dependency)
  - support for h5py >3.0
- - GUI is compatible with PyQt5 and PySide2 and VTK 7-10
+ - GUI is compatible with PyQt5/6 and PySide2/6 and VTK 7-10

 There are also at least 33 bugs fixed and a few features added from the 1.4 release (e.g., pathlib support, subcase limiting in the flutter F06 parser).

 See pyNastran `v1.3.4 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.3.4>`_ for details on the other changes.
---->

 ### v1.3.3 has been released (2020/6/28)